Alvin Hellerstein: "Hope" poster matter

 Hellerstein presided over the Barack Obama "Hope" poster case.
 Shepard Fairey, the artist behind the poster, sued the Associated Press.
 He sought to establish that his Hope poster did not infringe the AP's copyright of a shot taken by AP freelancer Mannie Garcia.
 The AP countersued, accusing Fairey of infringement.
+According to an article co-written by Fairey, "a few days after" his lawsuit was filed, Fairey realized that it contained an error, describing the wrong Garcia photograph as Fairey's source, but Fairey "decided to conceal his mistake" for about eight months, including by "destroy[ing] some documents and fabricat[ing] others."
 When Fairey finally admitted to his attempted cover up, Hellerstein allowed Fairey's original counsel to withdraw.
 In January 2011, the AP and Shepard Fairey settled out of court.

 Harvey Weinstein trial

-Hellerstein presided over the Harvey Weinstein case.
+Hellerstein presided over a federal lawsuit in the Harvey Weinstein case.
 In April 2019, Hellerstein eliminated 17 claims from the case, but allowed the case to proceed to trial.

 Michael Cohen prison release

 On July 23, 2020, Hellerstein granted a temporary restraining order in favor of President Donald Trump's former attorney Michael Cohen, ordering that Cohen be released from prison into home confinement.
 Cohen had argued that prison officials were preventing his transfer to home confinement out of retaliation for Cohen's refusal to agree not to write a book or contact the media while in home confinement.